|

 Mary was for getting pregnant while she was off at Elizabeth's.
 But Joseph

-had made up his mind to do everything he could not to disgrace her.
+had made up his mind to do everything he could do to not disgrace her.

-2) But then he gets the shocking news like Mary did.
+2) But then Joseph gets the shocking news about Mary's baby.
 "What is conceived in her is from the Holy Spirit."

-Whoa, he's just been told that his wife-to-be is carrying God's child!
+Whoa, Joseph had just been told that his wife-to-be is carrying God's child!
 And

-what does he do?
-When he woke up he simply did what the angel told him
+what does Joseph do?
+When he woke up he simply did what God had said that

 impossible.
-And we'll continue to see this as a habit from this guy.
+And we'll continue to see this kind of decision-making from this guy.
 When

 God tells Joseph something, Joseph does not doubt, hesitate or waver, he